corda/corda/docs/source/tools-checkpoint-agent.rst

 Checkpoint Agent
 ================

+Firstly, please ensure you understand the mechanics and principles of Corda Flows by reading :doc:`key-concepts-flows` and :doc:`flow-state-machines`.
+We also recommend you understand the purpose and behaviour of the :doc:`node-flow-hospital` in relation to *checkpoints* and flow recovery.
+An advanced explanation of :ref:`*checkpoints* <flow_internals_checkpoints_ref>` within the flow state machine can be found here: :doc:`contributing-flow-internals`.

+As a recap,

-A flow *checkpoint* is a serialised snapshot of the flow's stack frames and any objects reachable from the stack.
+"A flow *checkpoint* is a serialised snapshot of the flow's stack frames and any objects reachable from the stack.
 Checkpoints are saved to the database automatically when a flow suspends or resumes, which typically happens when sending or receiving messages.
 A flow may be replayed from the last checkpoint if the node restarts.
 Automatic checkpointing is an unusual feature of Corda and significantly helps developers write reliable code that can survive node restarts and crashes.
-It also assists with scaling up, as flows that are waiting for a response can be flushed from memory.
+It also assists with scaling up, as flows that are waiting for a response can be flushed from memory."

-The Checkpoint Agent is a diagnostics tool that can be used to output the type and size of flow *checkpoints* at Corda runtime.
+The Checkpoint Agent is a diagnostics tool that can be used to output the type, size and content of flow *checkpoints* at node runtime.

 For a given flow *checkpoint*, the agent outputs:

-    1. Information about the checkpoint such as a Fiber id (associated with a flow) that can be used to correlate with that flows lifecycle details in the main Corda logs.
+    1. Information about the checkpoint such as its ``id`` (also called a ``flow id``) that can be used to correlate with that flows lifecycle details in the main Corda logs.
-    2. A nested hierarchical view of its reachable objects (indented and tagged with depth size) and their associated sizes.
+    2. A nested hierarchical view of its reachable objects (indented and tagged with depth size) and their associated sizes, including the state of any flows held within the checkpoint.

 Diagnostics information is written to standard log files (eg. log4j2 configured logger).